External Data Sources¶

 return dql_like_res

-If you only want to understand data transformation processing and don't care about the query process (or temporarily don't have an actual database to query), you can refer to the following code:
+If you only want to understand the data transformation process and don't care about the querying process (or temporarily don't have an actual database to query), you can refer to the following code:

-- Example of data query function (without MySQL query part)
+- Example of a data query function (without MySQL query part)

 import json